bulletmark/pinstall/README.md

                         [-w] [-W] [-R] [-v]
                         [args ...]

-Creates a Python virtual environment.
+Creates a Python virtual environment using venv + pip.

 Runs `python -m venv` to create a `.venv/` (optionally for the specified Python name, or path, or pyenv Python version); adds a .gitignore to it